Willgunter/Discord-Clone/README.md

     - Got user change color to work without refreshing page by using behavior subject.
 Made little different colored profile pictures and made users profile picture change as well.
     - Adding stuff to wrong turn page.
 Need to fix links but thats it.
     - Cleaned up wrong turn page.
+    - Make delete button and added an "owns" list to users (list of servers user made and thus has ability to delete) (still doesn't work for duplicate name tho --> disable duplicate names later)
+    - Note: still have to actually add delete functionality